Free Settler or Felon

 Surgeon Thomas Logan

-Thomas Logan kept a Medical Journal from 9 May to 14 September 1828. - He joined the Albion on 9 May 1828 at Deptford.
+Thomas Logan kept a Medical Journal from 9 May to 14 September 1828. - He joined the ship on 9 May 1828 at Deptford.
 Having never seen before the dispositions of a prison-ship, he wrote, I examined those of the Albion with much interest.
 They seemed to be judicious and proved that considerable attention had been bestowed in perfecting this melancholy service [1].

 On the following day (10 May) the guard embarked.
 The guard consisted of a detachment of the 63rd regiment (sergeant, corporal, 28 privates, five women and 8 children) under the orders of Lieutenant Vickery.
 Passengers included Mrs. Vickery and 5 children and settler Mr. Frederick Darcy (or Davey).